-Beginning this quarter, we are providing additional disclosures which we believe will be useful to investors.
-As supplemental information, we are providing the performance measures "Adjusted net revenues", "Adjusted operating income" and "Adjusted operating margin", which are the principle metrics management uses in evaluating and comparing period-to-period operating performance.
+Since last quarter, we have provided additional disclosures which we believe are useful to investors.
+As supplemental information, we provide the performance measures "Adjusted net revenues", "Adjusted operating income" and "Adjusted operating margin", which are the principle metrics management uses in evaluating and comparing period-to-period operating performance.
 Such measures are not based on generally accepted accounting principles ("non-GAAP measures").
-For additional details regarding these non-GAAP measures (including a reconciliation of non-GAAP measures to GAAP), please refer to "No n-GAAP Measures" in this Item 2.
+For additional details regarding these non-GAAP measures (including a reconciliation of non-GAAP measures to GAAP), please refer to "Non-GAAP Measures" in this Item 2.